unik-name/docs.unikname.network/docs/api.md

       "human": "2018-04-05T02:27:33Z"
     }
   },
   "chainmeta": {
     "height": 757,
     "timestamp": {
       "epoch": 76809124,
       "unix": 1566906724,
       "human": "2019-08-27T11:52:04.000Z"
     }
   }
 }
 ```

-## UNS token APIs
+## UNIK token APIs

-UNS token APIs are not specific to the uns.network, they're coming from ARK.IO standards.
-As a consequence all ARK.IO API are working on the uns.network.
+UNIK token APIs are not specific to the unikname.network, they're coming from ARK.IO standards.
+As a consequence all ARK.IO API are working on the unikname.network.

 For example the API `/blockain` used to retrieve latest block and supply in the chain

 ```
 curl --header "API-Version: 2" https://api.ark.io/api/blockchain
 ```

-works also on the uns.network
+works also on the unikname.network

 ```
 curl --header "API-Version: 2" https://api.uns.network/api/blockchain